 - Repeat Rows at Top of Specific Pages

-- Repeat a Pattern in Excel
+- How to Repeat Rows for a Specified Number of Times in Excel

 - [Fixed!]
 Excel Rows to Repeat at Top Feature Greyed Out